DanielTellier/DanielTellier.github.io/index.md

 # About
 ## Website Objective
-Create blogs that teach concepts in a concise manor.
+Create posts that teach concepts in a concise manor.

 ## Links
 - [Resume](./docs/daniel_tellier.pdf)